janek/music-alarm-clock/README.md

 The server is managed via a systemd service.
 Here's a quick cheatsheet:

+- at the moment the service expects the repository to be located at `/home/pi/Developer/spotify-alarm-clock/` and will not work otherwise.
+You can change the location in `spotify-alarm-clock.service`
 - `systemctl --user status spotify-alarm-clock` - Get general information about the service (like whether it is running and some latest logs).
 - `systemctl --user start spotify-alarm-clock` - Start the service manually.
 - `systemctl --user stop spotify-alarm-clock` - Stop the service manually.
+- `journalctl --user spotify-alarm-clock`

+## Spotify authorization
+- Create an app on Spotify
+- Get the local IP of your raspberry pi, for example `192.168.0.38`
+- Make sure `http://192.168.0.38:3141/authorize_spotify` is whitelisted on your [Spotify dashboard](https://developer.spotify.com/dashboard/) (substituting 192.168.0.38 for your raspberry pi's IP)
+- Go to `http://192.168.0.38:3141/login` (substituting 192.168.0.38 for your raspberry pi's IP)

 ## Development